djm4686/TeamRPS/README.md

     withdrawWinnings(uint[] gameIds);

-There are several public attributes:
+There are 9 public attributes:

     address public owner; // The address of the owner of the contract.
 The only one who can call withdrawOwner();
     uint public ownerCut; // The % cut of each pot the owner takes.